Douglas County, Nebraska Property Taxes

 Assessment notices:

-For example, the median tax bill in Douglas County is $3,329, with tax bills ranging significantly across the county.
+For example, the median tax bill in Douglas County is $4,310, compared with the national median property tax bill of $2,400.
 Gretna has the highest median home price at $733,190.

 Property Tax Assessment Values Across Douglas County, Nebraska